-I don’t usually make a practice of visiting zoos when I am in the states.
-This zoo was recommended to me and after visiting it I can say it is comparable to zoos in the United States.
-There was nothing spectacular about it except the views of the canyon.
-The zoo contains many large mammals, an excellent display of birds and snakes, and monkeys.
-Right next to the zoo is a large amusement park with many many rides.
-I was there on Christmas Day and the amusement park was packed with people.
-The weather was in the high 70’s.
-Zoo Website: www.zooguadalajara.com.mx
+I don’t usually make a practice of visiting zoos when I am traveling but this zoo was highly recommended to me by friends.
+The zoo houses numerous large mammals, an excellent display of birds and snakes, and monkeys.
+Directly next door is a large amusement park with many rides.
+I was there on Christmas Day and as expected on such a holiday, the amusement park was packed with people.
+The weather was in the high 70’s – an ideal time of the year to visit, especially if you live in colder climate latitudes.
+Zoo website: www.zooguadalajara.com.mx

-Bullfighting can be witnessed at certain times of the year.
-Some of the worlds best bull fighters can be found in the Plaza Nuevo Progreso (which seats 25,000) north of the downtown area.
-This stadium is located near the Zoo.
+Bullfighting is held at certain times of the year in Guadalajara.
+Some of the world’s best bull fighters Plaza Nuevo Progreso home (which seats 25,000) north of the downtown area.
+This stadium is located near the zoo.
 The best time to see a bull fight is between October and March.
 Bullfights take place on Sundays starting at around 4:30pm.
 Tickets for the current days show can be purchased on site at the bull ring.
 Horse shows and concerts are also held at various times throughout the year.

 Address: Pirineos #1930, Independencia –> Guadalajara, Jalisco.

 Between the Streets: Calz.
 Independencia Nte. y Fidel Velasques

 Cathedral of the Assumption of Our Lady faces Avenida Alcalde; its appearance can easily throw one off when trying to guess its age.
 It is a mix of Byzantine, Greek, Gothic, and Arabic styles.
 Construction was begun in 1561 and was finished in 1618.
 However, the two 200 foot towers were erected in 1848 after a tremendous earthquake.
 A large painting called “The Assumption of the Virgin” is located inside the church.